Oral Cancer Screening

 Potential Causes of Oral Cancer:

-- Tobacco use
+- Tobacco use of any kind

 - Heavy alcohol consumption

-- Previous oral cancers
+- Previous oral cancers diagnosis

 - History of significant sun exposure can lead to lip cancer